 Criterion 3 – it is generally assumed that people who have been involved in health psychology work for ten years or more will have gained an advanced knowledge of psychology in at least one field and will be able to provide evidence for this.

-Criterion 4 – An ‘outstanding contribution’ is defined as applying to the dissemination, as well as to the advancement, of psychological knowledge or practice.
+Criterion 4 – An ‘outstanding contribution’ is defined as applying to the advancement of psychological knowledge or practice, as well as to the dissemination of this knowledge.
+More information is available below.

 The outstanding contribution can be in several fields: practice; research; teaching; publications; public service; or by organising and developing the work of others.